avi-lab/AviSahuAI/_members/ala-j.md

 In addition to his research work, Ala has worked as a Teaching Assistant for various courses, including CS261: Discrete Mathematics and CS527: Principles of Artificially Intelligent Machines.
 As a Teaching Assistant, he has conducted office hours on a weekly basis, provided educational materials, and developed and corrected assignments while ensuring academic integrity.

-Ala is dedicated to providing a clean, safe, and comfortable learning environment for students while also contributing to cutting-edge research in the Tumor AI lab.
+Ala is dedicated to providing a safe, and comfortable learning environment for students while also contributing to cutting-edge research in the Tumor AI lab.